-It is fitting to me that at the President’s Salute to America wasn’t sun kissed and bright like the ideal day for attendees would have been, but cloudy with occasional downpour.
+It is fitting to me that the President’s Salute to America wasn’t sun kissed and bright like the ideal day for attendees would have been, but cloudy with occasional downpours.

 For the past few years on Independence Day, there has been a cloud over a day that’s supposed to celebrate America.
 The fear I hold, that some others may as well, is the fear of patriotism becoming a dirty word used to defend hate.

 The fear of patriotism now in this country is not of those who enjoy the freedoms and opportunity this country provides us to give back to it.
 It’s of the nationalists, hate groups or ignorant individuals who use patriotism as a measuring stick of value and a way to project hate onto others.

 The later group is once again aiming their hate at someone looking to hold the country accountable for mistakes.
 They are mad at Nike and mad at Colin Kapernick.

 Former 49ers quarterback Kapernick reached out to Nike about a flag they planned to print onto their Air Max 1 USA sneakers, the Betsy Ross flag.

 The Associated Press reported Tuesday Kapernick told the company how the flag recounts a time when African-Americans were still slaves and in modern times has been appropriated by groups of white nationalists.
 Nike, in response, stopped the sale of the shoe.

 It may shock tons to know that the Betsy Ross flag is now viewed as a potential symbol of hate, even though it was identified as such by the NAACP in 2016.
 It shouldn’t shock many that the state of life for African Americans is ignored by many Americans, as any history that recalls the pain of others in the creation of America tends to be a blind spot.